How to Potty Train a Stubborn Toddler

 5. Step Stool

 We love these step stools.
 These come in a pack of two, which is helpful if you have more than one bathroom in your home.
 Great quality, don’t slip, and are a good height, especially for taller sinks.

 6. Piddle Pad

-As we’ve started to venture out more, we take a potty chair with us, and make sure we have a piddle pad in his carseat.
-These provide a little bit of extra coverage for accidents, and are machine washable.
+As we’ve started to venture out more, we take a potty chair with us, and also have a piddle pad in his carseat.
+These pads provide a little bit of extra coverage for accidents, and are machine washable.

 7. Faucet Extender

 When you’re washing your hands after every trip to the potty, having anything to help simplify this process is great.

 These faucet extenders are so simple and useful.
 We have one for every bathroom, and they allow even my youngest to reach the water on her own while standing on a step stool.